CarmelSoftware/AngularJS_OData_HTTPGET/README.md

 # AngularJS_OData_HTTPGET
-A complete AngularJS app calling an OData RESTful service with HTTP GET requests Watch the "App Preview" .jpg file for seeing a snapshot of this AngularJS App.
+A complete AngularJS app calling an OData RESTful service with HTTP GET requests.

+Watch the GitHub Wiki web page for seeing a snapshot of this AngularJS App.